lit/lit.dev/packages/lit-dev-content/site/docs/localization/transform-mode.md

 });
 ```

-`configureTransformLocalization` returns an object with the following properties:

-### getLocale

-The `getLocale` function returns the active locale code.

 ## Setting the initial locale

-In transform mode, the active locale is determined simply by the JavaScript
+In transform mode, the active locale is determined by the JavaScript bundle you
-bundle you load.
-How you determine which bundle to load when your page loads is
-up to you.
+load.
+How you determine which bundle to load when your page loads is up to you.

 For example, if your application's locale is reflected in the URL path, you can
 include an inline script in your HTML file that checks the URL and inserts the